hgreen777/Automatic-File-Organisation/README.md

 # Automatic-File-Organisation
 Automatically organises and sorts files placed in a directory and routes across to specific destination on drive depending on code.
+Allows for routing codes to be removed to ensure filenames are kept 'clean' and understandable.

+# Setting up & Using:

 Before Using: